 General Contact Info

 POTAC Steering Committee members come from all over California.
 We would be happy to assist OTs working in mental health in any way we can.
 We know some OTs work alone in one-person departments, and we are available to discuss questions and issues.
-Please feel free to contact any of us.
+Please feel free to contact us at firstname.lastname@example.org

 POTAC Steering Committee